isomerpages/moe-chuachukangsec/_2024-open-house/Frequently Asked Questions (FAQs).md

 </tr>
 </tbody>
 </table>
-<p>&nbsp;</p>
 <ul data-tight="true" class="tight">
 <li>
-<p>Under Full SBB, the GCE N and O Level examinations will be replaced with
+<p>Under Full SBB, the GCE ‘N’ and ‘O’ Level examinations will be replaced
-the new Singapore-Cambridge Secondary Education Certificate (SEC) examinations.
+with the new Singapore-Cambridge Secondary Education Certificate (SEC) examinations.
 This will apply for the 2024 Secondary One cohort.
 From 2027, the national certification will reflect the subject level at which each subject is taken.</p>
 </li>
 </ul>
-<p>&nbsp;&nbsp;</p>
-<p><strong>7.&nbsp;PERSONAL LEARNING DEVICE (PLD)</strong>
+<p><strong>7.
+PERSONAL LEARNING DEVICE (PLD)</strong>
 </p>
-<p><strong>7.1&nbsp; Will my child/ward get a Personal Learning Device next year?</strong>
+<p><strong>7.1&nbsp; Will my child / ward get a Personal Learning Device next year?</strong>
 </p>
 <ul data-tight="true" class="tight">
 <li>
 <p>As part of the National Digital Literacy Programme, every secondary student
 would have their own Personal Learning Device (PLD) at Secondary 1.
-Parents will need to opt in to the programme so that the school can make a bulk purchase.
+Parents / guardians will need to opt in to the programme so that the school can make a bulk purchase.
 Students can pay for the device through their Edusave accounts.
 For students from lower-income households, further subsidies are provided.</p>
 </li>
 <li>
 <p>The PLD that is used by Chua Chu Kang Secondary students currently is